cseas/ml-projects/README.md

 I start by getting a list of strings.
 Each string is the text of an email, which has undergone some basic preprocessing; I then use the code to split the dataset into training and testing sets.

 One particular feature of Naive Bayes is that it’s a good algorithm for working with text classification.
 When dealing with text, it’s very common to treat each unique word as a feature, and since the typical person’s vocabulary is many thousands of words, this makes for a large number of features.
 The relative simplicity of the algorithm and the independent features assumption of Naive Bayes make it a strong performer for classifying texts.
-In this mini-project, I downloaded and installed sklearn on my computer and used Naive Bayes to classify emails by author.
+In this mini-project, I used Naive Bayes classifier from scikit-learn to classify emails by author.

 ## Support Vector Machines Mini Project